Fort Montgomery (Lake Champlain): Disposal

 In 1926, the United States Government sold Fort Montgomery along with its adjacent Military Reservation at public auction.
 During the period of disuse which followed, as had also happened with the abandoned 1816 fortification, many locals visited the fort, carting off untold amounts of lumber, bricks, windows, and doors for use in their homes and other buildings.
 Ultimately most of the fort, aside from the gutted westward facing officer's quarters, a small portion of the southern wall and three bastions (two of which remain today), was demolished in 1936–1937.
 Its massive stones were crushed and dumped into the lake for fill to construct a nearby bridge between Rouses Point, New York and Alburg, Vermont.
-The property had a number of private owners before it was sold in 1983 to Victor Podd, Sr. who constructed the headquarters of the Powertex Corporation on the adjacent "Commons" to the west of the fort.
+The property had a number of private owners before it was sold in 1983 to Victor Podd Sr. who constructed the headquarters of the Powertex Corporation on the adjacent "Commons" to the west of the fort.
 Island Point, the actual fort site, was left untouched.

 During the mid-1980s, Podd worked with local historical societies to have the State of New York purchase the property with a view toward possible restoration of the site.
 Despite being offered the fort at no cost, negotiations were unsuccessful and the State declined to accept the property.
 Since May 2006, Podds' heirs have attempted to sell the fort on eBay.
-The first auction ended on June 5, 2006, with a winning bid of $5,000,310.
-However, the sale was not completed, and as of 2019 the fort and lands surrounding it remain for sale.
+The first auction ended on June 5, 2006 with a winning bid of $5,000,310,however, the sale was not completed.
+After being on the market for many years, the property was purchased in 2022 for $750,000.
+The purchasers, Martin Benoit and Benoit Benoit are brothers and both orthopedic surgeons.
+The brothers intended to restore the property, with plans for a marina, wedding venue and winery.
+However, as of 2026, the property remains undeveloped, but remains a popular spot for exploring.

 There are current concerns among local preservationists that what remains of the fort today is in danger of a catastrophic structural collapse.
 This is in part due to the removal of iron reinforcing rods, emplaced around 1886, which were likely cut out for their scrap value during the wartime scrap metal drives of World War II.
 These rods were originally devised to brace up and support the massive weight of the fort's detached outer wall face, a defensive element of the fort's construction which later proved over time to be a structural flaw.
 Previously a third remaining bastion on the northern side of the fort suffered a similar collapse and was completely destroyed in 1980, mostly falling into the moat.

 In September 2008, the Preservation League of New York State listed Fort Montgomery as one of their "Seven to Save" properties.
 This listing effectively recognized the historical significance of the Fort Montgomery ruins.
 It also identified the ruins as being in dire need of stabilization and preservation.